Mchapa817/Library_Funding_Analysis_and_Visualization/README.md

 As an avid library patron, my goal is to examine to what extent current public library systems rely on federal grants.
 I am hoping to discover what changes in staffing, programs, and collections trends could be expected if grants were cut.

 # Data Collection
 Sourcing the data for this project involved looking for publically available finance data.
 Some key sources such as the Institue of Museum and Library Science post a yearly budget.
-One challenge with their data is that the last available year posted is 2023.
-This means that when analyzing trends up to 2025 I am forced to use a regression based on previous years data.
+We have around 40 years of .zip files that each contain a .csv available to use.
+I developed a python script that used the Beautiful Soup library to scrape all the data we need from the website.

 Another source was the Fort Vancouver Regional Libraries (FVRL).
 This is the controlling organization that oversees my local branch.
 I was able to find the 2025 data from their website but the challenge with them is that the data is presented in PDF format and that will need to be updated to either CSV/XLS.

-Once all applicable data has been collected, the plan is to update all the documents to a local MySQL server for cleaning purposes.
+Once all applicable data has been collected, I developed a separate python script to upload all the locally downloaded documents to a MySQL server.

 # Data Cleaning
 For this project, the first actionalble steps would be to use Python libraries to convert the PDF of the FVRL 2025 Budget into a usable XLS table on MySQL.
 A lot of the cleaning steps will be involve SQL queries to get the data in the format that is most usable for me.